holaphil/garbarnation-aab73/content/pages/episodes/the-hoffrosehaus.md

 thumb_image: /images/garbar-thegarbar-1.jpg
 image: /images/screen3-the-hoffrosehaus.jpg
 ---
 More than six months into the pandemic, Steve Rosenthal and his family decided it was finally time to transform one side of their two car garage into something more useful, a GarBar.
 Fortunately for Steve, his close friend and neighbor (Tom) was there to guide him along the way.
+PS – In case you hadn't noticed, Steve's a huge Mets fan.
+We won't hold it against him!